Lilmortal/youngi-ui/CONTRIBUTING.md

 - Test files must end with `.test.ts` or `.test.tsx`.
 - Scss files must end with `.module.scss`.
 - Inline SVGs must end with `.inline.svg`, otherwise `.svg` will do.
-- React storybook files must end with `.stories.tsx` and are only allowed inside `/src`.
+- React storybook files must end with `.stories.tsx`.

 ## Known issues

 ### IE11

-This project currently does not support IE11 and [https://death-to-ie11.com/](have no intention of doing so).
+This project currently does not support IE11 and [have no intention of doing so](https://death-to-ie11.com/).

 ## CMS update should automatically deploy this project

 Will need to look into it.
-As of now, here is a (https://github.com/zeit/next.js/discussions/12473#discussioncomment-8690)[suggestion] on how to achieve this.
+As of now, here is a (suggestion)[https://github.com/zeit/next.js/discussions/12473#discussioncomment-8690] on how to achieve this, but it is currently in an unreleased state and are subject to change...

 ## Potential issue